 Is There Jewelry Made From Nickel Silver?

-This means nickel silver jewelry isn’t sold in jewelry stores (as they don’t want to take on the liability of potential strong allergic reactions).
-Instead, these pieces are hand made by jewelry aficionados and sold online as novelties and rarities.
+This means nickel silver jewelry isn’t common in jewelry stores (as they don’t want to take on the liability of potential strong allergic reactions).

 See examples below.